marceline-cramer/marceline-cramer.github.io/index.typ

 *Rhizomatic thought* is thinking that sporadically networks different ideas orthogonally to conceptual hierarchies (aka *arborescent thought*).

-There's more to the concept but I'm doing other things at time of writing.
+#note[There's more to the concept but I'm doing other things at time of writing.
-Read #link("https://en.wikipedia.org/wiki/Rhizomatic_learning")[the Wikipedia page] for more info.
+Read #link("https://en.wikipedia.org/wiki/Rhizomatic_learning")[the Wikipedia page] for more info.]

 #table(
   columns: 2,